RM: This is 99 Percent Invisible. I’m Roman Mars.

 RT: You throw open the door to this boxcar and you’re looking at 12,000 pieces of framing lumber and 20,000 cedar shakes.

 JR: That’s Rosemary Thornton, an architectural historian and the author of The Houses That Sears Built.
-She says that that train car also came with every single door, every single door knob.
+She says that train car also came with every single door, every single door knob.
 A fold-away ironing board for your kitchen.
 Even the mantle for the fireplace.

 RT: And then you would begin the process of dutifully loading it either onto your mule and cart, or your or your model T.